(excluding the Indianapolis 500)

 Order – A blind draw is conducted prior to each qualification day.

 Warm-up laps – Each car is permitted two warm-up laps prior to the timed qualification laps.
-IndyCar Series officials may permit three warm-up laps if they deem it necessary.
+INDYCAR officials may permit additional warm-up laps if they deem it necessary.

 Green-flag laps – A qualification attempt consists of four timed laps.
 The aggregate time is recorded as the official qualifying time for the car.

-Beginning in 2014, qualifying will be enhanced with three sessions of time trials over two eventful days:
+Qualifying will be three sessions of time trials over two eventful days:

-Saturday Qualifying – Held from 11 a.m.-5:50 p.m. to determine the all 33 positions in the field based on the fastest four-lap averages.
+Saturday Qualifying – Will determine all 33 positions in the field based on the fastest four-lap averages.
 All entries are guaranteed at least one four-lap attempt to qualify.
 The fastest nine entries advance to the Fast Nine Shootout..

-Sunday Qualifying – Held from 10:15 a.m.-1:30 p.m.
-ET, to determine positions 10-33 in the field based on fastest four-lap average.
-All times from Saturday are erased and cars will run in reverse order based on Segment 1 speeds.
+Sunday Qualifying – Held Sunday early afternoon to determine positions 10-33 in the field based on fastest four-lap average.
+All times from Saturday are erased and cars will run in reverse order based on Saturday qualification speeds.
 All cars must complete another four-lap attempt to determine their starting position.

-Fast Nine Shootout – Held from 2-2:45 p.m.
-ET, the top nine cars will run in reverse order based on Saturday’s times.
+Fast Nine Shootout – Held Sunday afternoon after Positions 10-33 have been determined.
+The top nine cars will run in reverse order based on Saturday’s qualification times.
 All cars are required to make at least one attempt.
 At the end of the session, the cars are ranked 1-9 based on their four-lap average during the segment.